-Our Board of Directors currently consists of seven members.
-There are two directors in Class I, whose term of office expires at the Annual Meeting: Troy E. Wilson, Ph.D., J.D. and Faheem Hasnain.
-Dr. Wilson and Mr. Hasnain have been nominated for re-election at the Annual Meeting.
-Proxies may not be voted for a greater number of persons than the number of nominees named in this proxy statement.
-Dr. Wilson and Mr. Hasnain, each current directors of the Company, were each recommended for nomination to the Board of Directors at the Annual Meeting, each of these nominees for director would serve for a three-year term until our 2024 Annual Meeting of Stockholders, and until his successor is duly elected and qualified, or until his earlier death, resignation or removal.
+Our Board of Directors currently consists of eight members.
+There are three directors in Class II, whose term of office expires at the Annual Meeting: Helen Collins, M.D., Thomas Malley and Carol Schafer.
+Dr. Collins, Mr. Malley and Ms. Schafer, each current directors of the Company, have been nominated for re-election at the Annual Meeting by the Board of Directors and were each recommended for nomination to the Board of Directors at the Annual Meeting by the Nominating and Corporate Governance Committee of the Board of Directors.
+If elected at the Annual Meeting, each of these nominees for director would serve for a three-year term until our 2025 Annual Meeting of Stockholders, and until his or her successor is duly elected and qualified, or until his or her earlier death, resignation or removal.
 It is our policy to invite directors and nominees for director to attend the Annual Meeting.
-All of our directors attended the 2020 Annual Meeting of Stockholders.
+All of our directors attended the 2021 Annual Meeting of Stockholders.

 Directors are elected by a plurality of the votes of the holders of shares present or represented by proxy and entitled to vote at the Annual Meeting.
-Accordingly, the two nominees receiving the most "For" votes (among votes properly cast at the Annual Meeting or by proxy) will be elected.
-If no contrary indication is made, shares represented by executed or authenticated proxies will be voted "For" the election of the two nominees named above or, if any nominee becomes unavailable for election as a result of an unexpected occurrence, "For" the election of a substitute nominee designated by our Board of Directors.
+Accordingly, the three nominees receiving the most "For" votes (among votes properly cast at the Annual Meeting or by proxy) will be elected.
+If no contrary indication is made, shares represented by executed or authenticated proxies will be voted "For" the election of the three nominees named above or, if any nominee becomes unavailable for election as a result of an unexpected occurrence, "For" the election of a substitute nominee designated by our Board of Directors.
 Each nominee has agreed to serve as a director if elected and we have no reason to believe that any nominee will be unable to serve.

 The Nominating and Corporate Governance Committee seeks to assemble a Board of Directors that, as a whole, possesses the appropriate balance of professional and industry knowledge, financial expertise and high-level management experience necessary to oversee and direct the Company's business.
 The Nominating and Corporate Governance Committee and the Board of Directors also seek to attain diversity and balance among directors of race, gender, geography, thought, viewpoints, and backgrounds.
 To those ends, the Nominating and Corporate Governance Committee has identified and evaluated nominees in the broader context of the Board of Directors' overall composition, with the goal of recruiting members who complement and strengthen the skills of other members through diversity and who also exhibit integrity, collegiality, sound business judgment and other qualities that the Nominating and Corporate Governance Committee views as critical to effective functioning of the Board of Directors.
 The brief biographies below include information, as of the date of this proxy statement, regarding the specific and particular experience, qualifications, attributes or skills of each director/nominee that led the Nominating and Corporate Governance Committee to recommend that person as a nominee.
-However, each of the members of the Nominating and Corporate Governance Committee of the members of the Nominating and Corporate Governance Committee to recommend that person as a nominee.
-However, each of the members of the Nominating and Corporate Governance Committee of the Soard of Directors, and these views may differ from the views of other members.
+However, each of the members of the Nominating and Corporate Governance Committee may have a variety of reasons why he or she believes a particular person would be an appropriate nominee for the Board of Directors, and these views may differ from the views of other members.

-Nominees for Election for a Three-year Term Expiring at the 2024 Annual Meeting
+Nominees for Election for a Three-year Term Expiring at the 2025 Annual Meeting